-When issuing detentions, members of staff will ensure that they do so reasonably within the given circumstances, and that they consider any additional needs of the pupil Detention should always allow for time for the pupil to eat drink and use the toilet.
+When issuing detentions, members of staff will ensure that they do so reasonably within the given circumstances, and that they consider any additional needs of the pupil.
+Detention should always allow for time for the pupil to eat drink and use the toilet.

-Parental consent will not be required for detentions and, therefore, the school will be able to issue detention as a sanction without first notifying the parents of the pupil, including for sameday detentions.
+Parental consent will not be required for detentions as they occur during the school day (e.g. limiting break time) and, therefore, the school will be able to issue detention as a sanction without first notifying the parents of the pupil.